dbos-inc/dbos-docs/docs/api-reference/configuration.md

 The database section is used to set up the connection to the database.
 DBOS currently only supports Postgres-compatible databases.
-*Every field is required unless specified otherwise.*
+Every field is required unless otherwise specified.

-- **hostname**: Hostname or IP address of the application database.
+- **hostname**: Database server hostname.
+For local deployment only, not used in DBOS Cloud.
-- **port**: Database port.
+- **port**: Database server port.
+For local deployment only, not used in DBOS Cloud.
-- **username**: Username with which to connect to the database.
+- **username**: Username with which to connect to the database server.
+For local deployment only, not used in DBOS Cloud.
-- **password**: Password with which to connect to the database.
-We strongly recommend using an environment variable for this field, instead of plain text.
+- **password**: Password with which to connect to the database server.
+We recommend using an environment variable for this field, instead of plain text.
+For local deployment only, not used in DBOS Cloud.
 - **app_db_name**: Name of the application database.
 - **app_db_client** (optional): Client to use for connecting to the application database.
 Must be either `knex` or `typeorm`.
 Defaults to `knex`.
 The client specified here is the one used in [`TransactionContext`](../api-reference/contexts#transactioncontextt).
 - **ssl_ca** (optional): If using SSL/TLS to securely connect to a database, path to an SSL root certificate file.
 Equivalent to the [`sslrootcert`](https://www.postgresql.org/docs/current/libpq-ssl.html) connection parameter in `psql`.